Azure/ResourceModules/modules/storage/storage-account/README.md

 - Type: object
 - Default: `{}`

-### Parameter: `cMKKeyName`

-The name of the customer managed key to use for encryption.
-Cannot be deployed together with the parameter 'systemAssignedIdentity' enabled.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKKeyVaultResourceId`

-The resource ID of a key vault to reference a customer managed key for encryption from.
-Required if 'cMKKeyName' is not empty.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKKeyVersion`

-The version of the customer managed key to reference for encryption.
-If not provided, latest is used.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKUserAssignedIdentityResourceId`

-User assigned identity to use when fetching the customer managed key.
-Required if 'cMKKeyName' is not empty.
-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `customDomainName`

 Sets the custom domain name assigned to the storage account.
 Name is the CNAME source.